Shubh2-0/Multi-Threading/README.md

 # What is Multitasking ?

 It is the way of executing multiple tasks at a time executing them concurrently over a specified period.
-Multitasking is done in two ways.
-These are:
+Multitasking is done in two ways\

+These are:-

 1.Process-based multitasking: It is also called multiprocessing where each process has its address in memory, i.e., each process allocates separate memory area\
-2.Thread-based multitasking: This thread-based multitasking is also termed as multithreading where threads share the same address space\
+2.Thread-based multitasking: This thread-based multitasking is also termed as multithreading where threads share the same address spac

 # Life Cycle of a Thread